manon-vadja/Versioning-Introduction/README.md

 ## Git on my computer

-First, you need to install the software : just dowload it for free on
+First, you need to install the software : just dowload it for free on https://git-scm.com/downloads , and keep the default parameters while installing the software.

 Second - and that is very important ! some features are very useful to use your software properly, which you can adjust by entering commands in the Git Bash.